Last Updated on

 - 150 ml/ 5 fl.oz/ 2/3 cup fish or chicken stock

 - a small bunch of parsley

-Wash the pike very very well.
+- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+Wash the pike very well.
 Gut it, if necessary.
 If it is already gutted, remove the head.
 Keep it to make soup.
 You could freeze it together with the tail and leftover fish pieces for making soup at a later time.

-Chop the carrots into rings, the pepper into cubes about the same size and the onions into thin half rings.
-Slice the garlic cloves thinly and slice the tomatoes and the lemon as well.
-Give them all to a large and deep baking or casserole dish.
-Add the bay leaves, peppercorns and lemon slices
+- Chop the carrots into rings, the pepper into cubes about the same size and the onions into thin half-rings.
+Slice the garlic cloves thinly and slice the tomatoes and lemon as well.
+Place them into a large and deep baking or casserole dish.
+Add the bay leaves, peppercorns, and lemon slices.

-Give the white wine and stock to a small bowl.
+- Pour the white wine and stock into a small bowl.
 Add the tomato paste and whisk well until smooth.
-Pour the liquid into the dish, place the thyme sprigs on top and bake the vegetables for about 30 minutes or until almost done.
+Pour the liquid into the dish, place the thyme sprigs on top, and bake the vegetables for about 30 minutes or until almost done.

 - In the meantime, cut the pike into pieces, about 5 cm/ 2 inches thick.
 You will need 4 slices for 4 servings, but if you want you can cook all of the pike pieces at this point or use the leftover pieces for making soup or another dish.

 - Place the fish pieces on top of the vegetables and continue baking for about 20-25 minutes or until the fish is nice and flaky, but not overcooked.

 - Sprinkle with the chopped parsley and serve with plain boiled potatoes.